Indirect jumps improve instruction sequence performance: Indirect Jumps and Instruction Sequence Performance

 \end{proof}

 We conclude from Theorem~\ref{theorem-ij-elimination} that we are faced with super-linear increases of maximal internal delays if we strive for acceptable increases of program lengths on elimination of indirect jump instructions.
-In other words, indirect jump instructions are needed for instruction sequence performance.
-Semantically, we can eliminate indirect jump instructions by means of a projection, but we meet here two challenges of projectionism: explosion of size and degradation of performance.
+In other words, indirect jump instructions are needed for good instruction sequence performance.